neckaros/secure_application/README.md

 Pluggin in Android is in Kotlin / AndroidX libraries

 Pluggin is also working for web

+Plugin work for windows (will lock when you minimize the window)

 ## Usage